 In a strange twist of architectural history, the Elfrieda belongs to the tradition of buildings with a (pretty) Queen Anne front and a (plain) Mary Ann behind.
 Having a Queen Anne front on Queen Anne Avenue may have encouraged the developers of the half-block between Howe and Crockett to save the Elfrieda’s fancy brick and partially reconstruct both of its street facing façades as part of their new building.
 Although two stories of the new building loom over Elfrieda, the developers have been sensitive to the neighborhood’s affection for what is one of the last vestiges of a very different time.

 Sadly, the city’s landmark law makes no provision for preserving those vernacular buildings that define neighborhood character.
 We are lucky then that the block’s developers have found a partial solution to the flaw in our landmark law.
 We will be glad to have some of Elfrieda return after demolition.
 In the meantime, we lament Elfrieda’s passing and regret this change in the fabric of our neighborhood.

-The historical and architectural facts in this story come from an unpublished paper, The Elfrieda Apartment Building dated April 19, 2002 and submitted to the City of Seattle’s Landmark Preservation Board as part of a landmark nomination by BOLA Architecture + Planning.
-As the events of this summer make clear, the Elfrieda failed to be nominated for landmark status.
+Source: Most of the historical and architectural facts in this story come from an unpublished paper, The Elfrieda Apartment Building dated April 19, 2002 and submitted to the City of Seattle’s Landmark Preservation Board as part of a landmark nomination by BOLA Architecture + Planning.
+The Elfrieda failed to be nominated for landmark status.